anni990/anni990/README.md

 Feel free to check out my repositories or reach out for collaboration in **Data Science**, **Machine Learning**, or **Web Development** projects! 🚀

-🏅 Achievements & Extracurriculars
-🏆 Active participant in Hackathons and coding competitions.
-📚 A proactive learner, continuously exploring cutting-edge technologies.

-🌟 Let's Connect
-Feel free to check out my repositories or reach out for collaboration in Data Science, Machine Learning, or Web Development projects! 🚀